SCIInstitute/ShapeWorks/README.md

 *Run Optimize* Click this when you are ready for optimizing.
 This step takes time, but less than grooming.
 Output is put into a ShapeWorksStudioTools.log file next to the executable.
 A progress indicator shows the tool is working.
 <br/><br/>
-*Export XML* If you wish to use the parameter file created for the groom step in a command line environment, you can export the XML with the grooming options above.
-There are other options not in the GUI that you can add to a parameter file to run outside of Studio.

 <h2>Analysis</h2>
 <img src="https://raw.githubusercontent.com/SCIInstitute/ShapeWorksStudio/master/src/Resources/Images/Analysis.png"